Published April 2017

 “The Pizitz Food Hall is great.
 It’s a very ‘foodie’ atmosphere, so it attracts people that are going to try new and different things,” says Vinh, who relishes being a part of the food hall, but is perhaps even more blown away by the public reaction to his eatery.
 “My favorite thing is seeing how people actually like poké so much!
 We are the first poké place in Birmingham and, I think, in the whole state of Alabama.
 And we have had a really strong customer return and positive feedback.
 That makes me happy that people actually like poké and like our food.”

-Keep an eye peeled for Alabama Biscuit Co.’s second location, where they’ll be serving up their signature creative biscuit sandwiches, like the fried bologna biscuit with oven-crisped mortadella, house whole-grain mustard and house-pickled veggies; or try the goat cheese, pecan and honey biscuit with roasted pecans, Belle Chèvre goat cheese and local honey drizzle.
+The food hall recently became home to The Alabama Biscuit Co.’s second location, where they serve up their signature creative biscuit sandwiches, like the fried bologna biscuit with oven-crisped mortadella, house whole-grain mustard and house-pickled veggies; or try the goat cheese, pecan and honey biscuit with roasted pecans, Belle Chèvre goat cheese and local honey drizzle.

 Head downtown to explore this food lover’s fantasyland!